FransAris/csharpdb/README.md

 A: I know, I know.
 AllowAnyOrigin() is basically "please hack me".
 It's just for development!
 It runs locally here and realise that this is the only reason that is acceptable.

 Q: "Your GraphQL implementation needs work..."
-A: According to a quick scan from Claude: Missing pagination, DataLoader pattern for N+1 queries, and proper schema organization.
-I'll get to that.
+A: Getting better.
+Still need to tackle the DataLoader for N+1 queries.

 Q: "Where's your repository pattern?"
 A: Direct DbContext usage is quick but not great for testing or switching databases.
 Would need proper abstraction for production.